School of Humanities & Behavioral Science

-According to the Public Relations Society of America, the field will see a 60% increase in hiring with Bureau of Labor Statistics projecting an above average hiring pace by 2026.
+According to the Public Relations Society of America, the field will see a 60% increase in hiring.
+Likewise, the Bureau of Labor Statistics projects an above average hiring pace by 2026.
 In 2020, AU’s PRSSA Chapter received the national Pacesetter Award.

 Because the field is redefining itself through new technology, there is high demand for well-prepared professionals.
-Anderson University’s strong ethical foundation in Christ-centered communication positions this program to cultivate graduates who will not only find jobs upon graduation, but lead the field in the decades to come.
+Anderson University’s program offers a strong ethical foundation in Christ-centered communication positions and therefore cultivates graduates who will not only find jobs upon graduation but lead the field in the decades to come.